Chart Color Schemes

 Health performance in Walcha is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Walcha faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 47%, covering around 1,499 people, compared to the national average of 55.3%.
+Private health cover is low, at approximately 47% (around 1,499 people), compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis (affecting 12.0% of residents) and asthma (7.9%), while 63.3% report no medical ailments, compared to 65.5% in Rest of NSW.
-Walcha has a higher proportion of seniors aged 65 and over at 30.5%, or 969 people, compared to the 20.2% in Rest of NSW.
-Health outcomes among seniors are above average, exceeding those of the general population.
+The most frequent medical conditions are arthritis (affecting 12.0% of residents) and asthma (7.9%).
+A total of 63.3% of residents report no medical ailments, slightly lower than the Rest of NSW figure of 65.5%.
+Walcha has a higher proportion of seniors aged 65 and over, at 30.5% (969 people), compared to the Rest of NSW average of 20.2%.
+Health outcomes among seniors in Walcha are above average and better than those of the general population.

 Frequently Asked Questions - Health